 Once you have these questions answered a simple equation can be made.
 This recipe produces about one (1) 5 oz bottle of hot sauce.
 Also notice the high cost of lime juice in the recipe.
 These cost can be reduced but be careful about changing the recipe.

-Cutting cost with compromising the recipe
+Cutting cost without compromising the recipe

 Cutting costs for any business is not easy and is always at the forefront of every start-up business.
 One thing that a business owner does not want to do is compromise the quality of their product or service.
 However, if you can cut the costs before the product is introduced to the market then there isn’t any change to the product from the consumer’s point of view.